Kapi2910/kapi2910.github.io/index.md

 ---
 ## Namaste 🙏🏽

 I am a Ph.D student, at University of California, Santa Barbara, USA.
-Previously, I obtained my Bachelors from the [National Institute of Technology, Warangal (NITW)](https://www.nitw.ac.in) in the Department of Electronics & Communication Engineering
+I am interested in creating robust communication frameworks for robots as well as utilising robots in enhancing communication networks.
+I obtained my Bachelor of Technology from the [National Institute of Technology, Warangal (NITW)](https://www.nitw.ac.in) in the Department of Electronics & Communication Engineering.

 If you wish to chat with me, just drop me a mail.

 ## Research

-### Area of Interests

- I wish to use RF technology to establish strong and robust communication frameworks between robots.

 {% include_relative _includes/publications.md %}